 TP: The pleasure is mine!
 Before we dive into the album, tell me about the Bronx Conexion Latin Jazz Big Band.
-As I understand it, the ensemble started as a rehearsal band playing stock (standard) charts.
+As I understand it, the ensemble is a rehearsal band playing stock (standard) charts.

 VR: When I was in college, I wanted to be a big band drummer.
 I saw the connection between the American big bands and the orchestras of Tito Puente and Machito.
 Of course, when I formed the big band in 2012, I didn’t have the repertoire I have now.
-I had arrangements by Buddy Rich, Count Basie, Thad Jones, and songs I composed for Lehman College.
-I started with that, but the band members began bringing in arrangements of their own, and very quickly, it took off!
-Within a year, I saw the potential, and it turned into an “official” band.
+I had arrangements by Buddy Rich, Count Basie, and Thad Jones and songs I composed for Lehman College.
+I started with that, but the band members began bringing in their arrangements quickly, and it took off!
+I saw the potential within a year, and it turned into an “official” band.

 JDP: How critical was the residency at The Nuyorican Poets Cafe?

-VR: It was major in terms of rehearsing, recording, and working out the material in front of a live audience.
-The tune, Chale, which appears on Mambo Boulevard went through six incarnations before I settled on the final version.
+VR was significant in rehearsing, recording, and working out the material in front of a live audience.
+The tune, Chale, which appears on Mambo Boulevard, went through six incarnations before I settled on the final version.

 VR: I can’t wait!
-By the way, we share the residency with percussionist Wilson “Chembo” Corniel, who performs on alternate Wednesdays.
+We share the residency with percussionist Wilson “Chembo” Corniel, who performs on alternate Wednesdays.

-JDP: Good to know.
-In 2016, the Bronx Conexion Latin Jazz Big Band released the album, “True Flight,” which was well-received.
+JDP: In 2016, the Bronx Conexion Latin Jazz Big Band released the album, “True Flight,” which was well-received.
 Why the long gap between recordings?

 VR: Time flies!
-The music was completed and in February or March 2020.
-The original plan was to release Mambo Boulevard in May and the pandemic struck in March.
+The music was completed in February or March 2020.
+The original plan was to release Mambo Boulevard in May, and the pandemic struck in March.
 Given the gravity of the pandemic, I decided to put everything on hold.
 Also, I lost a lot of fellow musicians.
-I didn’t feel it was appropriate.
-Also, I didn’t want to release the CD during the election.
+It wasn’t appropriate.
+Also, I wanted to keep the CD private during the pandemic.
 So, I decided to wait until Spring.
-With respect to the gap between recordings, I was planning, trying out the tunes, and staggering the cost of the recording.
+Concerning the gap between recordings, I was planning, trying out the tunes, and staggering the cost of the recording.
 Lest we forget, it’s an independent recording.
 The entire process took about four years.
-In the end, I decided to plan, wait and do it right.
+Ultimately, I plan, wait, and do it right.

 JDP: It shows!
 The production, the music, and the presentation are top-notch.

 VR: Yes, I’ve received a lot of positive feedback on those tunes.
-Also, the Latin jazz tunes are not abstract.
-Mambo Boulevard includes mambo, Cuban son, boogaloo, songo, timba, cha-cha, a bolero, and a lively descarga (jam session).
+Also, Latin jazz tunes are not abstract.
+Mambo Boulevarincludes mambo, Cuban son, boogaloo, songo, timba, cha-cha, bolero, and a lively descarga (jam session).
 The album contains something for everyone.
-I want the public to appreciate the band.
+I want the public to appreciate the ban

-JDP: Obviously, until things open up, a live CD Release is out of the question but when they do, will you celebrate the release of Mambo Boulevard at the Nuyorican Poets Cafe?
+JDP: Obviously, a live CD Release is out of the question.
+When they do, will you celebrate the release of Mambo Boulevard at the Nuyorican Poets Cafe?

 VR: Of course!
-Also, I hope to film a video in June or July, for promotional purposes.
+Also, I plan to film a video in June or July for promotional purposes.